Because ALL kids love to play, we've tracked down inclusive playgrounds in Singapore where all kids can swing, slide and whizz on a merry-go-round.

-Open since 2015, Canberra Park in Sembawang was Singapore’s first inclusive playgrounds and at 600 sqm, it certainly has something for everyone.
-Canberra Park has been thoughtfully designed with loads of inclusive features, like a ramp and handrails, panels with bells and drums for visually impaired kids, accessible swings, wheelchair accessible swings and even sensory motion features on the regular slides.
+Canberra Park in Sembawang was Singapore’s first inclusive playground when it opened in 2015.
+And at 600 sqm, it certainly has something for everyone.
+Canberra Park has been thoughtfully designed with loads of inclusive features, like a ramp and handrails, panels with bells and drums for visually impaired kids, accessible swings, wheelchair-accessible swings and even sensory motion features on the regular slides.

 Canberra Park, Sembawang Crescent, Singapore 750325

 If you’ve not been to Marine Cove playground, it’s absolutely worth a visit.
 There are so many fun features and the variety means there’s something for every kid, including those with additional mobility requirements and special needs.
 Much of the interactive equipment has been positioned at wheelchair-appropriate height, including the digital ‘Neos’ gaming towers and talkie tunnels.
 You’ll also find inclusive swings and wheelchair-accessible ramps.

 Marine Cove, East Coast Park Area C, 1000 East Coast Parkway, Singapore 449876

 9. Tiong Bahru Plaza (currently closed)

 There was clearly a lot of thought put into the design of this playground at Tiong Bahru Plaza.
 It’s very spacious with lots of room for wheelchairs to navigate around equipment and a wheelchair-accessible merry-go-round, too.
 The slide is perfect for little ones, or for mobility-impaired kids, as it’s quite low to the ground and very wide.
 We also love the basket-like saucer swing, the soft flooring, and the shade cloths to protect kiddos in the heat of the day.